NOC-MSM/Caribbean/README.md

 svn co http://forge.ipsl.jussieu.fr/nemo/svn/NEMO/trunk -r 8395

-The initial conditions and boundary data can be accessed via the JASMIN storage facility (for those who have access), but 3 months of forcing data are provided with this release.
+The initial conditions and boundary data can be accessed via the JASMIN storage facility (for those who have access), but 3 months of data are provided with this release.

 NB This recipe has be written with the [ARCHER](https://www.archer.ac.uk) HPC INTEL environment in mind.